4How to find fruit picking jobs

 • Work is never guaranteed, especially if your job is weather dependent.
 You could be stuck in a working hostel for a few days without pay if it’s raining constantly.

 A number of backpackers report that working hostels tend to overestimate the number of casual employees needed, especially in Bundaberg and Mildura.
-Check forums and talk to other backpackers to see which working hostels are serious and well run!
+Check forums and talk to other backpackers to see which working hostels are genuinely well run.
+Also, read Hostels and “working hostels” to find out more.

 Using a labour hire provider

-Labour hire providers, including staffing agencies and employment services, can find you farm work for a few days, weeks or months.
-A few of them are recognized by the Government of Australia, they are often listed on Harvest Trail when they have opportunities.
+Labour hire providers, including recruitment agencies and employment services, can find you farm work for a few days, weeks or months.
+Google agricultural recruitment agencies to find which ones operate in the region/s you want to find work in.

 Using a labour hire contractor

 In Australia, anyone can get an Australian Business Number (ABN), start a company and provide a client with seasonal workers for fruit picking, pruning, planting, etc. work.
-This is what a labour hire contractor does—providing employees and dealing with human resources obligations.
-These middlemen supplying employees are usually found in regions without labour hire providers.
+This is what a labour hire contractor does—they are middlemen supplying employees to farmers, plus dealing with human resources obligations.
+These contractors are usually found in regions without designated labour hire providers.

-Labour hire contractors operate freely without much oversight.
-Some respect labour standards while other create their own—and guess what, this version is rarely in favour of backpackers.
-If you get a labour hire contractor contact, do a throughout background search using the phone number and names of the business owners in order to gather feedback.
+Labour hire contractors operate freely—some respect labour standards while others create their own… This style of operating is rarely in favour of backpackers.
+If you want to sign a labour hire contractor contact, do a thorough background search using the phone number and names of the business owners in order to gather feedback and honest reviews.

 In South Australia, Victoria and Queensland, labour hire contractors must be licensed to operate legally in the state.
-As part of the process, a background check (e.g. a “fit and proper person assessment” in Victoria) is performed to make sure the contractor has never been found to have contravened a workplace law, labour hire industry law or minimum accommodation standard, etc. This requirement is relatively new but it should help make sure contractors comply with taxation laws, superannuation laws, occupational health and safety laws, worker’s compensation laws, etc.
+As part of the process, a background check (e.g. a “fit and proper person assessment” in Victoria) is performed to make sure the contractor has never been found to have contravened a workplace law, labour hire industry law, minimum accommodation standard, etc. This requirement should help make sure contractors comply with taxation laws, superannuation laws, occupational health and safety laws, worker’s compensation laws, etc.

 Required skills

-If you have a hard time understanding instructions at first—the vocabulary can be new and technical—, try to find a work buddy who can show you the ropes and speaks your mother tongue.
+If you have a hard time understanding instructions at first—the vocabulary can be new and technical—, try to find a work buddy who speaks the same language as you and can show you the ropes.

 Is finding farm work difficult?

 A few years (or decades) ago, there were more apples in trees than backpackers willing to pick them.
 Nowadays, expect competition, especially for more desirable jobs, regions and crops.
-Australia is a popular WHV destination and many backpackers try to meet the requirements for a second Working Holiday Visa.
+Australia is a popular WHV destination and many backpackers turn to fruit picking as a way of securing specified work to qualify for Second and Third WHV applications.

 Should I move for a job opportunity?

 You came to Australia to explore the country, but should you move for a job?
-The typical scenario goes like this—you saw an ad or you got a tip about opportunity in [insert random town you’ve never heard about], you Google the place and realize it’s halfway across the country.
-Are you taking a chance and the next overnight bus to find out if there are work opportunities?
+The typical scenario goes like this—you see an ad or receive a tip about a great opportunity in [insert random town you’ve never heard about].
+You Google the place and realise it’s halfway across the country.
+Do you take a chance (and the next overnight bus!) to find out if there are genuine work opportunities there?

-Get used to it—Australia is a big country.
+Australia is a big country, so you must get used to travelling long distances.
 It may come as a shock if you’re from Europe, Japan, Korea, Taiwan, etc. but a ten-hour drive is a short drive by local standards.

-That said, before travelling to another state or region, make sure there are indeed better work opportunities for you.
+That said, before travelling to another state or region, make sure there are going to be work opportunities for you.
 For instance, don’t trust working hostel ads—they tend to overestimate the number of workers required and there may not be a job waiting for you when you arrive.
-Review the National Harvest Guide to check fruit picking seasons and try to find other farms and contacts nearby in case plan A doesn’t work out.
+Review the harvest season to check if fruit harvesting is actually in season before travelling to a particular region.
+Try to find other farms and contacts nearby in case plan A doesn’t work out.

 Travelling across the country may be worth it as long as you do some prep work and have a plan B (… and a plan C).
 Don’t just trust one business, hostel or contact who promises a job.